MaasTL/quick-link/README.md

 # quick-link
-Generates a HTML Document to use as your Brwosers Landingpage, containing a table of your links.
+Generates a HTML Document to use as your Browsers Landingpage, containing a table of your links.

 ## Why?
 Because I like tables!
 And find them more helpful then the default Bookmark Interface.